Smallpox is transmitted through extended face-to-face contact

 Initial symptoms include high fever, fatigue, and head and back aches.
-A characteristic rash, most prominent on the face, arms, and legs, follows in 2-3 days.
+A characteristic rash that is most prominent on the face, arms, and legs, follows in 2-3 days.
 The rash starts with flat red lesions that evolve at the same rate.
 Lesions become pus-filled and begin to crust early in the second week.
 Scabs develop and then separate and fall off after about 3-4 weeks.

 The majority of patients with smallpox recover, but death occurs in up to 30% of cases.

 1950s - Worldwide, 15 million cases of smallpox are reported each year in the decade; the highly contagious disease kills more than 500 million people worldwide over the last century.

 1977 - The last naturally occurring case of smallpox in the world occurs in Somalia.

 1979 - Smallpox meets the criteria for eradication by having no natural cases for two years.
 There are two sanctioned repositories for stocks of variola, the virus that causes smallpox.
 They are: the Centers for Disease Control and Prevention in Atlanta, Georgia, and the Russian State Research Center of Virology and Biotechnology in Koltsovo.

 2014 - Six vials containing the smallpox virus are found in an unused storage room at the Food and Drug Administration's Bethesda, Maryland, campus.
 Later testing shows that at least two of the vials, dating from 1954, contain the live virus.